 I have more modules in mind, and I welcome more suggestions.
-It is very easy for the goals for a home-made computer to quickly become too lofty to carry them out in your lifetime-- or change faster than you can build.
-It would be helpful to have various sections ready-made.
+Goals for a home-made computer tend to quickly become too lofty to carry them out in your lifetime-- or change faster than you can build.
+It helps to have various sections ready-made.
 The memory module above integrates up to eight fast SMT 512Kx8 5V SRAMs and the capacitors on a small board with parts on both sides and a dual-row socket of 46 pins on .100" centers which is perfect for breadboarding (although if you breadboard, I do recommend using breadboard with at least a ground plane like Twin Industries,' 8100 or 8200 series for this high-performance module).

 There's a brief write-up on how I got into home-made workbench computers, microcontrollers, and automated test equipment, with links, in my "Introduce Yourself" post, the first one in the topic.
-I am very active on that forum, and also have some articles on 6502.org (plus more that I really ought to finish!).
+I am very active on that forum, and also have some articles on 6502.org.
 I have a similar write-up here on how I got into HP calculators as equipment controllers on the workbench, which influenced my own home-made workbench computer designs.

-More articles, plus show-and-tell of my own projects will be coming on this website.
+Many more articles, plus show-and-tell of my own projects, are planned this website.

 Added 7/28/12: program structures in 65c02 assembly, through macros